lightondust/graphlandQ/README.md

 # What's

-This is a simple apps to see the effect of quantum computer.
+This is a simple app to see the effect of quantum computer.

 - A graph:
 ![Screenshot from 2019-04-25 15-01-58](https://user-images.githubusercontent.com/30369038/56713048-92965c80-676b-11e9-9202-4cc7ae3b1b9e.png)